Sonatai/spock-react/README.md

 ## Getting Started

-First of all you need to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=cli&platform=windows) this repository .
+First of all you need to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=cli&platform=windows) this repository.

 Two parts must be set up: